-Here we see Hera’s children (who may be her direct descendants, or perhaps just a part of the human race over which she has magical dominion) clinging to her adoringly, while she stands contrapposto, leaning to one side, both stable and at ease.
-The same intricate stone craftsmanship can be seen in the details of her flowing marble robes.
+Here we see in Hera's marble sculpture, Hera’s children (who may be her direct descendants, or perhaps just a part of the human race over which she has magical dominion) clinging to her adoringly, while she stands contrapposto, leaning to one side, both stable and at ease.
+From this stone sculpture, the same intricate stone craftsmanship can be seen in the details of her flowing marble robes.

 Sometimes loneliness can be calming.
 Take for example this Greek stone statue of a lone woman looking melancholy but not necessarily sad.
 The bundle in her arm makes her look as if she’s in the middle of some kind of errand, bringing something home or perhaps delivering an item for sale, but she seems distracted from it.
 Greek legends are famous for their profound human tragedies, and this marble statue looks like it has captured one of them for all time.

-There are few things more striking than a fully-realized life-sized sculpture, her free-flowing hair and her loose-hanging clothes show an assurance that looks all the more imposing as she towers above on her platform: a grand combination of the mythic and the ordinary.
+In this white marble life-sized sculpture, her free-flowing hair and her loose-hanging clothes show an assurance that looks all the more imposing as she towers above on her platform: a grand combination of the mythic and the ordinary.
 But anyone who looks up to see her looming above them wouldn’t feel intimidated or overpowered: they would feel in awe at both the majesty of the woman and the feats of the marble sculptor.